MikeAvgeros/fitz-composer/README.md

 # Features

+## Existing features

--   Responsive on all device sizes
+-   Responsive on all device sizes using media queries

--   Interactive elements
+-   Interactive and clickable elements on all pages

+-   Alt Attributes and Aria-labels in order to improve accessibility

+-   HTML Metadata in order to improve SEO

+-   Brand Logo and Navigation Bar

+-   Embedded audio and video for quick access to portfolio

+-   Testimonials section

--   Animated image slider
+-   Animated Image Slider

--   Direct emails from contact form
+-   Direct emails from contact form using EmailJS

+-   Footer with useful links

+## Future Features

+-   Animated Popup on form submission

+-   Improved interactivity / animations on all clickable elements

 # Technologies Used